Every day there’s a hacker hacking a company. The news is flooded with new victims every day. Most of us turn a blind eye until it happens to us.

 • Are your engineers certified?
 What certifications do they have?

 • How long have you been in business ?
 And do you use what you sell ?

 • What is the SLA ?
 How do you honor it ?

 • Can we speak to current clients ?

-IT is a Priority
+Make IT a Priority

+Rather than lament the days of old, when everything was analog and safe from the grips of a cyber-criminal, invest in the technologies, training and education required to get ahead of the curb.
 Every generation has its innovators and its criminals.
 If you cannot stop progress you must learn to thrive in it.

-Moreover, with Nerds Support, you get a team full of Microsoft certified engineers that have gone through a vigorous hiring process.
+With Nerds Support, you get a team full of Microsoft certified engineers that have gone through a vigorous hiring process.
 We have the procedures in place so you never have to worry about a cyber-hack or data breach, which means Nerd Support does the worrying for you.

 Helping small and medium sized businesses with their IT needs is our purpose.
 As your Miami IT Services partner, we will secure your information and act as your very own IT team.

 You deserve the best team there is.
 Leave it to Nerds Supports to help you increase productivity, secure your information and handle all IT hiccups.